 Despite having a fraction of the population of the United States, some of the worlds best wrestlers have been Canadian.
+Despite being a smaller country than others, a huge amount of historical and current wrestling stars have come out of Canada and changed the wrestling landscape.

 Canada has produced some of the worlds finest professional wrestlers, and continues to, as is shown by the up and coming stars in WWE and AEW.
+The likes of Kevin Owens, Kenny Omega, Christian Cage and Edge perform weekly on WWE and AEW TV and showcase their stills as the best Canadian wrestlers today.

 There are some controversial stars on this list (I’m sure you know exactly who I mean), but in this list I will judge not the person, but the wrestler.
 The person in the ring, and the character they portray.
+While some people may struggle to separate the performer from the human being who committed those heinous acts, I feel it would be disingenuous to ignore their contribution to wrestling history.

 Best Canadian Wrestlers of all time